First Cohort

 Area D: Microgels

 Thermo-sensitive gels can undergo swelling–deswelling transitions upon change of temperature, accompanied by significant changes of their elastic and Young’s moduli.
 This change is beneficial for applications in elasticity-switchable cell substrates.
-However, the change of the gel elasticity is associated with changes in their adhesiveness, which would cause problems in latter applications.
+However, the change of the gel elasticity is associated with changes in their adhesiveness, which would cause problems in applications.
 To tackle this challenge, we propose to design micrometer-sized gels with core–shell architecture.

 Theory: